Bing Carburetors that pee gasoline onto your boot; or,

 For actual fuel level measurements & information on replacing float needle SEATS:

-It is very important to turn off the petcock(s) when you park your bike.
-This is so even if you have a late model Airhead that has the fuel-shutoff solenoid valve located on the inside of the cover over the starter motor (many have been removed, but the same caution applies).
-It is exceptionally important if you park your bike in a garage where there is a source of gasoline fumes ignition …such as a water heater, ETC. We do NOT need to hear about BOOOOOM!
-We don’t want fires, either!
+It is important to turn off the petcock(s) when you park your bike, even if you have a late model Airhead that has the fuel-shutoff solenoid valve located on the inside of the cover over the starter motor (many have been removed, but the same caution applies).
+If you park your bike in a garage where there is a source of gasoline fumes ignition …such as a water heater, ETC, I do want to hear about explosions nor fires!

 Bing carburetors are commonly known to leak in several ways.
 The most common is fuel dumping on your boot from a grossly overflowing carburetor, typically from a side vent.
 Sometimes there is just a slow weeping or a slow leak from the very small hole in the bottom of the float bowl.